josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 <div class="alert is-helpful">

-*Metadata referenced a function that wasn't exported.*
+*Metadata referenced a function that was not exported.*

 </div>